jjzhang166/vuci/README.md

 VUCI - OpenWrt web user interface based on [vuejs2](https://github.com/vuejs/vue) and [iView](https://github.com/iview/iview).

+A new web interface with a different architecture.
+It doesn't use Lua anymore, but use MVVM framework.It means building HTML pages is done on client (browser) side offloading OpenWrt device.
+To access any kind of system data [ubus](https://wiki.openwrt.org/doc/techref/ubus) is used (with the help of [uhttpd-mod-ubus](https://wiki.openwrt.org/doc/techref/ubus#access_to_ubus_over_http) to provide HTTP based API).

 `Keep Watching for More Actions on This Space`

 # [Comparison between vuejs and other frameworks](https://vuejs.org/v2/guide/comparison.html)